Ga verder naar de inhoud

 What needs to happen?

-• Governments and institutions must meaningfully involve young people and youth organisations throughout all policy-making processes.
+• Meaningful involvement in decision-making: Governments and institutions must work directly with young people and youth organisations in every step of policy-making.
 Co-management and co-creation structures are the best way to ensure direct participation.

-• Policies and legislation that affect young people, must include an impact assessment, and ensure there are mitigation measures in place for those youth groups that might be negatively impacted by the new policy or legislation.
+• Youth impact assessments: Policies and legislation that affect young people must include an impact assessment, and ensure there are mitigation measures in place for those youth groups that might be negatively impacted by the new policy or legislation.

-• Any consultations or engagement with young people by governments or institutions must have a visible follow-up to the outcomes.
+• Actionable outcomes: Any consultations or engagement with young people by governments or institutions must have a visible follow-up to the outcomes.

 Learn more about young people and democracy